This morning I had a dream. More like a nightmare. I was drifting in the middle of the open ocean, clinging to a small, black inner tube.

 I’m a planner.
 I like to know where I’m headed, and how I’m going to get there.
 I’ve always liked creating to-do lists and working on goals and habits.
 Up until now, however, I’ve had difficulty with fully achieving my goals and developing strong, consistent habits.
 Every year I’ve run into resistance and ended up either compromising what I planned or abandoning it altogether.
 You might say that when it comes to goals and habits I’ve been kind of landlocked.

-At the end of 2016, I launched myself into the great big ocean of life, with the vague hope of reaching an unknown, idyllic shore.
+At the end of 2016, I got divorced.
+I launched myself into The Great Big Ocean of Life, with the vague hope of reaching an unknown, far, idyllic shore.
 I began 2017 choking and coughing up saltwater, and I am now ending it holding on tight, but drifting and mostly directionless.
 I will begin 2018 with a new home.
 I’ve never lived on my own before, and I know I have quite a lot of planning to do.